Bertman’s Ballpark Mustard – The Real Deal

 Even if you’re getting a loaded dog, you can’t pass up on Bertman’s ballpark mustard.

 Somehow many people, myself included, have confused the “Stadium Mustard” made by Davis Foods with the authentic, served-since-the-League-Park-days Bertman’s Ballpark Mustard that goes on most hot dogs served at Progressive Field.
+(Note: those are affiliate links you’ve just passed, through which Ballpark E-Guides earns a commission.
+Thanks for your support!)

-Joe Bertman’s spicy brown mustard has been part of Cleveland since the 1920s, while the “Stadium” version was made by another company smart enough to give it a deceptive name and make it available in retail stores first.
+Joe Bertman’s spicy brown mustard has been part of Cleveland since the 1920s, while the “Stadium” version was made by another company smart enough to give it a similar name and make it available in retail stores first.

 The two are similar in taste.
 Both are spicy Dijon deli-style mustards, better in quality than the French’s yellow usually found at the ballgame.
 Bertman’s takes pride in not watering down their mustard and using the finest vinegar; Stadium Mustard is pretty thick too.
 The only difference (according to a West Side Market vendor) is that the Stadium Mustard has cayenne in it.